gvolpe/blog-comments/_posts/2019-06-23-lessons-learned-while-writing-a-haskell-app.md

 In this case it ended up being more practical testing using `IO` + `IORef`, given the `MonadMask` constraint on `m`.
 But for demonstration purposes I wrote another version of the test suite using a [stack of monad transformers](https://github.com/gvolpe/exchange-rates/blob/master/test/Rates/CachedForexRST.hs) that doesn't use `IO`.

 The testing approach I followed is to create different interpreters for the dependencies of the main service and then run some property tests on it.
-So we have an in-memory cache, a dummy forex client that always returns the same response and a logger that doesn't log.
+So we have an in-memory cache, a dummy Forex client that always returns the same response and a logger that doesn't log.

 Finally, you need to choose a test library.
 I went with [hedgehog](https://hackage.haskell.org/package/hedgehog).
 Its documentation is quite nice and it's easy to get started with.
 Eg: below is the definition of the rates test.